 - 1. Don't look up or use anyone's information, except when you need it for your work. - 2.
 Use and share only the minimum amount of information you need to do your work. - 3.
-Don't release information to anyone outside the organization except if authorized by the patient, member or research participant, or as otherwise allowed by law. - 4.
-Keep safe all information that's within your possession or control, and take every step to make sure that you don't lose information or allow unauthorized people to get access to it. - 5.
-Never talk about patients, members or research subjects with anyone who doesn't have a right to it - not your family, friends or any other unauthorized person. - 6.
-Never gossip about our patients or members - even with your coworkers - and don't snoop in their records.
+Don't release information to anyone outside the organization except if authorized by the member or as otherwise allowed by law. - 4.
+Keep safe all information that's within your possession or control and take every step to make sure that you don't lose information or allow unauthorized people to get access to it. - 5.
+Never talk about members with anyone who doesn't have a right to it - not your family, friends or any other unauthorized person. - 6.
+Never gossip about our members even with your colleagues - and don't snoop in their records.
 It's disrespectful and illegal. - 7.
 Guard protected information as if it were your most cherished possession or personal secret. - 8.
-Report any privacy concern immediately to your leader or to the Integrity and Compliance team.
+Report any privacy concern immediately to your leader or to integrity and compliance personnel.